mixNIK999/fix-typos/README.md

 Aparently, sume one cant type.

-Pleez fix all the typoos.
+Please fix all the typoos.